 We weren’t there long enough to recommend too many places, but try La Deriva in Alamada Colon for some real food innovation and a great wine list.

 Try also the city institution of Bodegas El Pimpi on Calle Granada.
-The walls are festooned with signed photos of the rich and famous, including that of Malaga’s most famous recent export, movie star Antonio Banderas.
+The walls are festooned with signed photos of the rich and famous.
+Some have signed their names on the wine barrels – take a closer look and see if you recognise any.
+Movie star and Malagueño Antonio Banderas is a shareholder in El Pimpi.

 Malagueños have some endearingly quirky things going on too.
 Take the Biznaga for example.
 Plenty of cities have a flower as an emblem, but the biznaga is a bit weird.
 It’s made from aromatic jasmine flowers.
 The buds are picked and then carefully inserted by hand into the stalk of a thistle that grows locally.